-No cases of variant Creutzfeldt−Jakob disease (vCJD) were identified in the EU/EEA in 2017.
-The disease remains extremely rare.
-This is consistent with the current understanding of the underlying epidemiology of vCJD and with the positive impact of risk mitigation measures introduced in the EU in the late 1980s to remove potential infectious animal material from the human food chain.
+One confirmed case of variant Creutzfeldt−Jakob disease (vCJD) was identified in the EU/EEA (France) in 2018. vCJD disease remains extremely rare.
+This is consistent with the current understanding of the underlying epidemiology of vCJD, and with the positive impact of risk mitigation measures introduced in the EU from the late 1980s to remove potentially infectious animal material from the human food chain.

 Variant Creutzfeldt-Jakob disease

 Variant Creutzfeldt-Jakob disease (vCJD) is a relatively new and rare neurological disease, classified as a Transmissible Spongiform Encephalopathy (TSE).Read more

 Disease data from ECDC Surveillance Atlas - variant Creutzfeldt-Jakob disease

 The Surveillance Atlas of Infectious Diseases is a tool that interacts with the latest available data about a number of infectious diseases.
 The interface allows users to interact and manipulate the data to produce a variety of tables and maps.Read more